-The Community Peer Mentors are part of the Durham Police Crime and Victims Commissioners Office; for the last 5 years we have been extremely successful in supporting vulnerable and isolated people who through unfulfilled needs become high impact users on the police and other emergency and statutory services, including GPs and councils across the whole of County Durham and Darlington.
+The Community Peer Mentors are part of the Durham Police and Crime Commissioners Office; for the last 6 years we have been extremely successful in supporting vulnerable and isolated people who through unfulfilled needs become high impact users on the police and other emergency and statutory services, including GPs and councils across the whole of County Durham and Darlington.
 We are now taking referrals for those who are suffering from anxiety or affected by the social isolation, it will only be telephone contact from our area coordinators and volunteers; however, at the present time it could make all the difference.
+Individuals can be victims, survivors, perpetrators or those just forgotten by society .

 At the present time we will only be offering telephone support; normally you would work in pairs supported by an area coordinator to engage with clients.